Murgator/fivem-donation-script-tip4serv/README.md

-## Tip4Serv script for FiveM
+## Donation script for FiveM (Tip4Serv)

-This script connects your [Tip4serv.com](https://tip4serv.com/) store to your FiveM server.
-It checks if a customer has bought something on your Tip4Serv store and delivers the order (money, rank, vehicle, item...) by typing commands in the server console
+This script connects your [Tip4serv.com](https://tip4serv.com/) store to your FiveM server. it checks if a player has made a donation on your Tip4Serv store and delivers the order (money, rank, vehicle, item...) by typing commands in the server console

 #### HMAC authentification